Chronic Inflammatory Response Syndrome: Treatment & Recovery Tips That Actually Work

 - Mis-identifying which biotoxin is triggering/maintaining the illness.

-- Ignoring or not identifying environmental exposures outside of the home can lead to endless relapse cycles.
+- Ignoring or not identifying environmental exposures outside of the home.
+This can lead to endless relapse cycles.

 DIY initially seems like it will save you money.
 But what I see time and time again is years wasted, thousands of dollars spent, and a deep distrust in any future treatments being beneficial.
 The fastest, most cost-effective way to overcome CIRS is to work with a Shoemaker trained provider.